-TALLAHASSE, Fla. – As required by law, FEMA has issued a public notice of its intent to take into account the impact of federal laws concerning historic preservation and civil rights on the federal assistance and grant opportunities it provides through its Public Assistance, Individual Assistance, and Hazard Mitigation Grant programs in Florida.
+RALEIGH, N.C. – As required by law, FEMA has issued a public notice of its intent to take into account the impact of federal laws concerning natural and cultural resources and civil rights on the federal assistance and grant opportunities it provides through its Public Assistance and Hazard Mitigation Grant programs in the State of North Carolina.

-This notice applies to programs implemented and counties designated under the disaster declaration FEMA DR-4399-FL signed by the president on Oct.
-11, 2018, following the devastation of Hurricane Michael.
+This notice applies to programs implemented and counties designated under the disaster declaration FEMA DR-4412-NC signed by the president on Jan.
+31, 2019, following the devastation of Tropical Storm Michael.
 Among the provisions:

 - The National Historic Preservation Act requires federal agencies to evaluate the effect their actions may have on historic properties.
 Of particular concern are actions or activities that may affect buildings, structures, districts or objects 50 years or older that might be eligible for listing in the National Register of Historic Places.
 Archaeological sites or certain undisturbed grounds are also covered by the Act.
 If a property is found to be eligible for the Register, FEMA will provide further notices to the public.